The Ultimate In Birding Tours

 Moving still further northwards, we come to the wide-open grasslands of the Deniliquin area in southern New South Wales.
 Superb Parrots inhabit the wooded areas here and Inland Dotterels gather in the dry paddocks, but the highlight of our visit to Deniliquin is likely to be our evening spotlighting session, during which we have a great chance of finding the endemic and all-too-rare Plains-wanderer, the sole member of its family.

 From Deniliquin, we move west to the arid, bushy terrain of the ‘Mallee’, in northwestern Victoria and adjacent South Australia.
-In particular, we will concentrate on the Little Desert, Hattah-Kulkyne and the splendid Gluepot reserve, where we will hope to locate and enjoy the many specialities of this unique area, including the superb Malleefowl, Striated Grasswren, Mallee Emu-wren, the endangered Black-eared Miner, Purple-gaped Honeyeater and the rare Red-lored Whistler.
+In particular, we will concentrate on the Little Desert, Hattah-Kulkyne and the splendid Gluepot reserve, where we will hope to locate and enjoy the many specialities of this unique area, including the superb Malleefowl, Striated Grasswren, Mallee Emuwren, the endangered Black-eared Miner, Purple-gaped Honeyeater and the rare Red-lored Whistler.

 Our true Outback adventure will now begin, as we travel along remote desert roads into the heart of the South Australian Outback for seven nights.
 Although Australia is a highly developed country, with superb facilities for the visitor, this development has only recently started to reach into the vastness of the arid interior.
-Not long ago these fabulous areas were only accessible to 4×4 vehicles and camping was the order of the day, but recent road improvements and the construction of small motels and hotels mean that such hardships (and, admittedly, delights too) are no longer necessary.
-Nowadays one can travel by conventional vehicle along the famous Strzelecki and Birdsville Tracks while searching for the many specialities of Outback Australia and enjoy a conventional bed and a hot shower every night!
+Not long ago these fabulous areas were only accessible to 4×4 vehicles and camping was the order of the day, but recent road improvements and the construction of small motels mean that such hardships (and, admittedly, delights too) are no longer necessary.
+Nowadays one can easily travel along the famous Strzelecki and Birdsville Tracks while searching for the many specialities of Outback Australia and enjoy a conventional bed and a hot shower every night!

-Near Mount Lyndhurst Station, on the remote Strzelecki Track, we shall search for Thick-billed Grasswren and the very rare Chestnut-breasted Whiteface.
 Travelling north along the famous Birdsville Track, we will pass across vast gibber plains where the endemic Gibberbird may be found and we will explore several large dunes in search of the little-known Eyrean Grasswren.
 At Goyder Lagoon, we will visit a large lignum swamp which is home to the beautiful and localized Grey Grasswren.
-In recent years we have had an enviable record for finding some of the most sought-after Outback species of all, including Letter-winged Kite, Grey Falcon and Flock Pigeon.

 During the final part of this wonderful tour, we will travel to the beautiful island of Tasmania.
-Here, we shall wander through stunning mountain forests in the quest for yet another series of fascinating endemic birds ranging from Green Rosella to Black Currawong and from the declining Strong-billed Honeyeater to the rare and little-known Forty-spotted Pardalote.
+Here, we shall wander through stunning mountain forests in the quest for yet another series of fascinating endemic birds ranging from Tasmanian Boobook and Green Rosella to Black Currawong and from the declining Strong-billed Honeyeater to the rare and little-known Forty-spotted Pardalote.
 We will also watch smart Hooded Plovers on a beautiful beach.

 Birdquest has operated Australia birding tours since 1985.